Smart Publications

 Multivitamin use and longevity

-Back in June of 2009, researchers from the National Institute for Environmental Health Sciences published a study in the American Journal of Clinical Nutrition that showed women who consume a daily multivitamin have longer chromosome telomers than those who don’t.
+Rsearchers from the National Institute for Environmental Health Sciences published a study in the American Journal of Clinical Nutrition that showed women who consume a daily multivitamin have longer chromosome telomeres than those who don’t.
 Telomeres are the caps at the end of DNA chromosomes and their length is associated with biological aging.
 The longer the telomere, the younger the DNA chromosome, and thus a biologically younger person who has a statistically higher chance at longevity.

 The researchers believe that because multivitamin supplements represent a major source of micronutrients, they may affect telomere length by modulating oxidative stress and chronic inflammation.